 Update (Never Gonna Get Bit Again):

-I just have an update on the progress of my bed bug war:
+I have an update on the progress of my bed bug war.

-It has been 5 weeks and 2 days since I got bit by bed bugs!!!!!
-I am feeling very confident that I did a good job the first time of isolating my bed.
-Since my first post, I have vacuumed and reapplied DE all over my house twice, the second time being this morning.
+It has been five weeks and two days since I got bit by bed bugs!!!!!
+I did a good job the first time isolating my bed.
+Since my first post, I have vacuumed and reapplied DE all over my house twice, the second being this morning.
 The other times when I vacuumed, I just left about 6 inches untouched around the perimeter of the rooms to leave the DE there.
 I have not seen a single bug.

 My dogs slept on my bed (usually a no-no) for 2 weeks after the first application of DE, but then went back to sleeping on the floor.
-I have been paying attention to every single itch they have, and have even gone over them with a comb on a few occasions to check for bites when I thought they were scratching excessively, and have found nothing.
-We spent the weekend out at my mom’s acreage and 1 of my dogs has been itchy since then, which I hope I am correctly guessing is because of playing in the fields, dirt, etc. He usually gets itchy after a couple days out there.
-I gave him a bath and it seems to have stopped his scratching (fingers crossed).
+I have been paying attention to every single itch they have and have even gone over them with a comb on a few occasions to check for bites when I thought they were scratching excessively, and I have found nothing.
+We spent the weekend at my mom’s acreage, and 1 of my dogs has been itchy since then, which I hope is because of playing in the fields, dirt, etc. He usually gets itchy after a couple of days out there.
+I bathed him, and his scratching (fingers crossed) stopped.

-I think I may get brave this week sometime and move my clothes back into my bedroom closet and dresser.
-I have been living out twist-tied garbage bags since day 1 of the battle.
-One of my customers at work the other day asked me why my shirt was all wrinkly.
+I may get brave this week and move my clothes back into my bedroom closet and dresser.
+I have been living out of twist-tied garbage bags since day 1 of the battle.
+The other day, one of my customers at work asked me why my shirt was all wrinkly.
 Haha.

-I would say that my hours of labor in dealing with this issue total about 70 or 80 in the past 5 weeks.
+My hours of labor in dealing with this issue total about 70 or 80 in the past 5 weeks.
 I generally pride myself on having a super clean house, but even I can say that my house has never been so clean.
-And I have gotten rid of absolutely everything that I don’t use, which is great.
-Spring cleaning is done, with the exception of wiping all the surfaces that have DE, once I am feeling completely confident that I have no bed bugs.
-I’m not sure how long I will leave the vaseline interceptors under my bed legs, but since they are almost unnoticeable it will probably be a while.
+And I have eliminated everything I don’t use, which is great.
+Spring cleaning is done, except wiping all the surfaces that have DE, once I feel completely confident that I have no bed bugs.
+I don’t know how long I will leave the Vaseline interceptors under my bed legs, but since they are almost unnoticeable it will likely be a while.

-I will keep updating periodically, and hope that this gives people hope.
-If I can get rid of bed bugs in a 1600 sq ft house, then so can you!
+I will keep updating periodically and hope that this gives people hope.
+If I can get rid of bed bugs in a 1600 sq ft house, so can you!
 Good luck!